byterocket/about-merkle-trees/README.md

             - After first download: Cache yourself locally

 - Token Airdrop
-    - A supply of tokens should be airdrop to a set of addresses
+    - A supply of tokens should be airdroppped to a set of addresses
     - Q: How can I prove that my address of part of the set?
     - A:
         1. Post the _merkle root_ on-chain